TheOdinProject/curriculum/html_css/forms/form-basics.md

 <input type="password" id="user_password" name="password">
 ~~~

-**Number Input**

-The number input only accepts number values and ignores any other characters the user tries to enter.
+The `number input` only accepts number values and ignores any other characters the user tries to enter.

 We create a number input using the input element with a `type` attribute of "number":